How Far Back Can The IRS Audit You: Understanding Your Tax Returns?

 The statute of limitations is the timeframe in which the IRS can audit a tax return.
 The timeframe is as follows:

-- Six years – If the IRS sees substantial errors, the agency can go back six years.
+Six years – If the IRS identifies a substantial error on your return, such as a significant understatement of income, the agency can go back six years.
 That means they have until April 15th, 2031, to audit a 2024 tax return.
 Typically, the agency starts with three years, and if there are problems, they expand the scope to the last six years of returns.

 Significant tax understatements can be caused by not reporting all of your income, overstating business or personal deductions, or claiming credits or deductions that you’re not entitled to.